jacob1218/xemu-website/docs/docs/faq.md

 You can change the setting in your [dashboard](dashboard.md) or use the [EEPROM editor](eeprom.md) to enable widescreen.
 Then select 'Stretch' in xemu View scaling mode.
 Note: not all games support widescreen.

 #### Q: How can I increase the resolution?
 Same games natively support higher resolutions like 720p and 1080i.
 You can enable use of these resolutions in your [dashboard](dashboard.md) or by using the [EEPROM editor](eeprom.md).
-Emulator-based resolution scaling is being worked on and will be released soon.
+Emulator-based resolution scaling is also available, though this feature is experimental.

 #### Q: Are there any plans for a mobile port of xemu?
 There are currently no plans for a mobile port of xemu on iOS or Android, the emulator hasn't reached the performance necessary to run well on iOS or Android at this time.